martinwinther/it-learning-hub/isc2-cc/Network Threats and Attacks.md

 ## Denial of Service Attacks

-### Overview
+### DoS Overview

 Denial-of-service (DoS) attacks focus on disrupting the use of a system by overwhelming it with unwanted traffic.

 ### Denial-of-Service (DoS) Attacks

 Denial-of-service (DoS) attacks send unwanted traffic from a single attacker system to a victim server, overwhelming it with requests.

 #### DoS Attack Characteristics